 Fujifilm X-H2 release date and price

 On one hand, it's great to hear that the Fujifilm X-H2 is almost certainly en route – despite Fujifilm consistently saying that the X-H series has a future, some doubts had crept in due to the considerable hybrid power of the Fujifilm X-T4.
-But that does also seem a long way off, considering it would then be a four-year gap since the X-H1 arrived.

 Still, according to Fuji Rumors, one "top trusted Japanese source" also claimed that the new mirrorless camera will be "well worth the wait".
 And as we'll see below, there are good reasons to believe that will be the case.